WHAT ARE HARMFUL ALGAE?

 Many of the syndromes and other harmful effects pertain to occurrences of dinoflagellates.
 There is, however, an increasing number of species recognized as toxic in other algal classes, and harmful species are now found in at least 5 groups of algae:

 Species of Dinoflagellates are responsible for ciguatera, DSP, NSP, and PSP.
-Ciguatera is caused by Gamberidiscus toxicus, and perhaps also by some species of Ostreopsis and Prorocentrum.
+Ciguatera is caused by Gamberidiscus toxicus, and perhaps also by some benthic species of the genera Ostreopsis and Prorocentrum.
 Most of these species can readily be identified by trained taxonomists.

 PSP is caused by several species.
 Most cases are caused by Pyrodinium bahamense var. compressum and species of Alexandrium.
 The latter genus comprises about 30 species which are difficult to identify.
 They are distinguished by small differences in the plate structure of the plates covering the cell.

-DSP is caused by by several species of Dinophysis and some species of Prorocentrum.
-Dinophysis is a large genus with some 200 described species many of which pose considerable taxonomic problems.
+DSP is caused by several species of Dinophysis and some benthic species of Prorocentrum.
+Dinophysis is a large genus with some 100 described species many of which pose considerable taxonomic problems.
 Species are distinguished only by morphological features such as size, shape, presence/absence of chloroplasts etc. Thus the circumscription of many species is vague and a comprehensive taxonomic revision of this genus is needed.

 Species of Chrysochromulina and especially Prymnesium have caused fish kills on many occasions, but have never been reported to be a threat to human health.
 The species of both genera are generally well circumscribed, but critical identification to species level requires electron microscopy to examine the micromorphology of the scales covering the cell surface.